-Now to let the business survive and grow, a business person might borrow loans from family members or banks; it is in this context that people use both the terms cash and funds interchangeably.
+To let the business survive and grow, a business person might borrow loans from family members or banks; in this context, people use the terms cash and funds interchangeably.

-People often confuse between cash and fund and tend to use the term simultaneously in different circumstances.
-But what you need to know is that cash and funds are two different terms, even though both of them include money.
+People often confuse cash and fund and use the term simultaneously in different circumstances.
+But you need to know that cash and funds are two different terms, even though both include money.

 Cash vs Fund